gautemo/Gaute-Meek-Olsen/src/dev-blog/environment-variables-vue.md

 That's it :)

 Remember to avoid exposing private secrets in the bundle.
-Even though if you have it in .env.local, it will be "somewhere" in the bundle after npm run build, though it is hard to find.
+Even if you have it in .env.local, it will be "somewhere" in the bundle after npm run build, though it is hard to find.